Hassannewcode/BYP4S51NG-AI/README.md

 ----

-### GUIDE: HOLD click the text from right to left or left to right and then ricght click until you see the top option as "Copy", if not, try again, or repeat the process.
+### Hold click the text from right to left or left to right and then ricght click until you see the top option as "Copy", if not, try again, or repeat the process.

 <a id="character-set-reference"></a>